indrajeet800/Project/README.md

-# Project
+# Marks Calaculator Web App
-This a type of project
+This a type of project in which you calculate your marks.